 The Management Agreement between the Company and the Manager, under which the Manager has agreed to provide fund management and administrative services to the Company, shall continue in force until terminated by the Manager on ninety days' notice in writing to the Company.
-The Management Agreement may be terminated by either party immediately in the event of the winding up of, or the appointment of an examiner or receiver to, the other party or upon the happening of a like event at the direction of an appropriate regulatory agency or court of competent jurisdiction; by the Company immediately in the event that the Manager ceases to hold the required regulatory permissions or authorisation to lawfully provide services to the Company or is otherwise no longer permitted to perform its obligations hereunder in accordance with applicable law; by either party immediately in the event of the failure to remedy a material breach of the Management Agreement, or the commission of persistent breaches, which are either incapable of remedy or have not been remedied within thirty days of being requested to do so.
+The Management Agreement may be terminated by either party immediately in the event of the winding up of, or the appointment of an examiner or receiver to, the other party or upon the happening of a like event at the direction of an appropriate regulatory agency or court of competent jurisdiction; by the Company immediately in the event that the Manager ceases to hold the required regulatory permissions or authorisation to lawfully provide services to the Company or is otherwise no longer permitted to perform its obligations hereunder in accordance with applicable law; by either party immediately in the event that the Company is no longer authorised by the Central Bank; by either party immediately in the event of the failure to remedy a material breach of the Management Agreement, or the commission of persistent breaches, which are either incapable of remedy or have not been remedied within thirty days of being requested to do so.

-In the absence of negligence, willful default, fraud, bad faith or the reckless disregard of its duties by the

-Manager the Manager shall not be liable for any loss suffered by the Company in connection with the performance by the Manager of its duties under the Management Agreement.
+In the absence of negligence, willful default, fraud, bad faith or the reckless disregard of its duties by the Manager the Manager shall not be liable for any loss suffered by the Company in connection with the performance by the Manager of its duties under the Management Agreement.
 The Company shall indemnify the Manager against all liabilities, damages, costs, claims and expenses incurred in the Manager's performance of its duties under the Management Agreement and from and against all taxes on profits or gains of the Company which may be assessed upon or become payable by the Manager, other than due to the negligence, willful default, fraud, bad faith or the reckless disregard by the Manager in the performance of the said duties.